 Does the extended transitional period also apply to custom-made devices?

-The new Article 120(3f) MDR has introduced a specific transitional period for class III custommade implantable devices.
+The new Article 120(3f) MDR has introduced a specific transitional period for class III custom-made implantable devices.
 While all other custom-made devices can be placed on the market after their manufacturer has drawn up a statement in accordance with Annex XIII to the MDR, the conformity assessment of class III custom-made implantable devices requires the involvement of a notified body.

 Pursuant to the new transitional provision, class III custom-made implantable devices can be placed on the market without the relevant certificate until 26 May 2026, provided the manufacturer has lodged an application with a notified body for conformity assessment no later than 26 May 2024 and signed a written agreement with that notified body no later than 26 September 2024.